 Bear markets typically begin when investor confidence starts to wane following a more robust trading period and rising share prices.

-As investors grow increasingly pessimistic about the state of the market, they tend to sell off their investments to avoid losing money from the falling share prices that they anticipate.
+As investor sentiment grows increasingly pessimistic about the state of the market, investors tend to sell off their investments to avoid losing money from the falling share prices that they anticipate.

-At some point during a bear market, investors will typically try to capitalise on the lower share prices by reinvesting in the market.
+At some point during a bear market, investors will typically try to capitalise on the lower stock prices by reinvesting in the market.